emperorsnewcoin/coin/README.md

 Special thanks to:
 - The Federal Reserve, for the inspiration
 - Jerome Powell, for the continuous entertainment
-- The entire crypto community, for pretending this makes sense

 ---

 *Remember: Unlike other cryptocurrencies that accidentally go to zero, we're doing it on purpose!*